Generalizing $p$-goodness to ordered graphs: A new proof of a theorem on trees

-\begin{enumerate} \item We say that the conencted graph $H$, $|V(H)|=n$, satisfies the \textit{embedding condition} (Emb) if for all graphs $G$ such that $\delta(G) \geq n-1$, $H$ embeds in $G$. \item We say that the connected graph $H$, $|V(H)|=n$, satisfies the \textit{Omidi-Raeisi condition} (OR) if $R(H,K_p)=(n-1)(p-1)+1$ for all complete graphs $K_p$, $p \geq 3$, i.e., $H$ is $p$-good for all $p$. \end{enumerate}
+\begin{enumerate} \item We say that the connected graph $H$, $|V(H)|=n$, satisfies the \textit{embedding condition} (Emb) if for all graphs $G$ such that $\delta(G) \geq n-1$, $H$ embeds in $G$. \item We say that the connected graph $H$, $|V(H)|=n$, satisfies the \textit{$p$-goodness condition} (PG) if $R(H,K_p)=(n-1)(p-1)+1$ for all complete graphs $K_p$, $p \geq 3$, i.e., $H$ is $p$-good for all $p$. \end{enumerate}